Travis-Song-Data/Travis_Resume_Template/docs/index.md

 `Jan 2022 - `
 __Research and Business Development Center for [Lyteworx] Current__

-- Analyzing Machine Learning models for Natural Language Processing project
+- Analyzed Machine Learning models for Natural Language Processing project
 - Implemented solutions to create and wrangle raw data with an improved efficiency of 25%